What kind of mature information societies do we want to build? What is our human project for the digital age?

 About the Author

 Ports is written by Tim Gorichanaz, Ph.D., a professor at Drexel University.
 Tim teaches a variety of courses in UX design and tech ethics and conducts research on how to live a good life in the digital age.
-Prior to his time in academia, he worked in digital at a full-service advertising agency.
+Prior to his time in academia, he worked in digital at a full-service advertising agency in Milwaukee.

 Tim’s work has a philosophical bent—his major traditions are phenomenology, virtue ethics, and philosophy of information.